ICIJ/datashare-tarentula/README.md

   --progressbar / --no-progressbar
                                   Display a progressbar
-  --type [Document|NamedEntity]   Type of indexed documents to download --skip INTEGER                  Number of first results to skip in the response.
+  --type [Document|NamedEntity]   Type of indexed documents to download --from INTEGER                  Number of first results to skip in the response.
   --size INTEGER                  Size of the scroll request that powers the
                                   operation.